 In “The Paris Horror: Real and Explicable”, Rutler admits in the essay that he was hesitant to discuss the matter in detail in light of the terrible suffering of those who were killed and injured and their families.
 However, he notes that at that the chorus of shock nearly became cliché.
 In his view, the slaughter inflicted by ISIS was unreal and inexplicable to those “hiding under their beds.”
 Rutler explains that the problem was not helped by the practice of national leaders in the West who camouflaged the danger of Radical Islamic terrorists by shrinking away from calling them radical Islamic terrorists.
 He states “It cannot be defeated by national leaders ushering in foes intent on making those naive leaders cuckolds.
 If the dupes of the West do not understand this, the nobler Muslims do.
 King Abdullah II of Jordan has said: ‘Groups such as Darsham [the Islamic State group] expose themselves as the savage outlaws of religion, devoid of humanity, respecting no laws and no boundaries.
 We are facing a third world war against humanity’.”
 Moreover, Rutler says that nature abhors a vacuum.
 Paris was not innocent of the same moral tone of the sensual obliviousness, lewd cabarets, and deconstructed philosophy of Weimar Berlin which the National Socialists exploited by proposing to replace it with pure altruistic supermen.
 With the idea of bringing “change” similar to that of the National Socialists, ISIS claimed that it targeted Paris because “the city is the lead carrier of the cross of Europe.
 That similarity to National Socialists also took the form of ISIS calling Paris “a capital of prostitution and vice.”
 Rutler warns of the burgeoning therapeutic culture that trains adolescents and young adults “to feel good about themselves even if it means denying that barbarians are at the gates.”
 Rutler writes: “During the Paris horror, coddled and foul-mouthed adolescents on American campuses were indulging psychodrama tickets claims of hurt feelings and low-esteem to the bewilderment of the bloated academic bureaucracies.”
 ISIS, Rutler explains, cares nothing for their hurt feelings, and is not intimidated by their placards and balloons and teddy bears.
 He goes on further to note, “The bodies in Paris had not been carried away before these simpering undergraduates complained that the ISIS attacks had deflected media attention from their sophomoric petulance.”

 If at times this review of Calm in Chaos seemed a bit soupy, please pardon greatcharlie’s indulgence.
 However, it is a wonderful book and such was, without pretension, the only way to review it.
 Without hesitation, greatcharlie wholly and heartily recommends Calm in Chaos to its readers.
-Again, If not to read the book due to religious interest, it would be worth reading to see what appears to lie at the base of many positions on urgent and important social and political issues issues within political circles and the the US public, and how one might take one’s own deeper look into such matters.
-It is assured that after the first read, any reader would go back to it again and again.
+Again, if not to read the book due to religious interest, it would be worth reading to see what appears to lie at the base of many positions on urgent and important social and political issues within political circles and the the US public, and how one might take one’s own deeper look into such matters.
+It is assured that after the first read, most would happily go back to it again and again.

 By Mark Edmond Clark